-Applicants seeking non-degree admission must provide official transcripts and pay the application fee.
-NOTE: International students may not be eligible for non-degree status depending on their visa type.
+Applicants seeking non-degree admission must complete a short application, provide official transcripts, and pay the application fee.
+NOTE: International students living in the United States may not be eligible for non-degree status depending on their visa type.
 International students considering applying to a non-degree program should email spph@ttuhsc.edu BEFORE submitting a non-degree application.
 Admission to a non-degree program is not a guarantee of admission to a graduate degree program at a later date, nor does it guarantee that credits earned in a non-degree program will count towards a graduate degree.